burkeholland/dead-simple-vue-azure/README.md

 }
 ```

-Both of these files need to be in the "dist" folder after a build, so put them in the "public" folder in the Vue project.
+Both of these files (`ecosystem.config.js` and `serve.json`) need to be in the "dist" folder after a build, so put them in the "public" folder in your Vue project.
 Anything in the "public" folder gets copied directly to the root of "dist".

 Now deploy the "dist" folder to Azure AppService.